Overview

 backend.tf

-Configures Terraform version requirements, required providers, and the S3 backend for state storage:
+Configures Terraform version, required providers, and S3 backend:

 terraform {